 When I think of tropical birds, I immediately think of parrots, toucans and cockatoos.
 With this in mind, I decided to use the beautiful vintage parrot paintings of Edward Lear for this parrot-themed papercraft.

-A couple of weeks ago whilst shopping in IKEA I spotted their very affordable BEGÅVNING glass domes/cloches and instantly snapped one up for this parrot decor craft.
+A couple of weeks ago, whilst shopping in IKEA, I spotted their affordable BEGÅVNING glass domes/cloches and instantly snapped one up for this parrot decor craft.
 Any other glass domes/cloches of a similar size will work just as well with this DIY.

 DIY Tropical Parrot Paper Craft

-The colors with this parrot decor are so vibrant and gorgeous it really brightens up my mantle.
-I love vintage bird illustrations and this is definately a fun and alternative way of displaying them.
+The colours with this parrot decor are so vibrant and gorgeous it brightens up my mantle.
+I love vintage bird illustrations, and this is a fun and alternative way of displaying them.

-I have created wonderful gallery wall displays with the vintage images on Pictureboxblue.
-Now I can display them on the mantle too with this wonderful DIY paper parrot decor.
+I have created incredible gallery wall displays with vintage images on Pictureboxblue, like this butterfly specimen wall art.
+I can also display them on the mantle with this beautiful DIY paper parrot decor.

-This paper craft gives the images a bit more of a 3D feel and brings them more to life than when simply framed as prints.
+This papercraft gives the images a bit more of a 3D feel and brings them to life than when simply framed as prints.